Conform User Guide

 Customise content handling rates

-This section is only applicable when Fast Mode is disabled.
+This section is only applicable when fast mode is disabled.

 By default, Conform generates an output file whenever possible, even if only a portion of the original document's content has been successfully handled.
 This behaviour might not always be desirable, and can be customised for different types of content within each document.